authelia/authelia/docs/content/configuration/session/introduction.md

    the [server address option](../miscellaneous/server.md#address) of `authelia` to specify a subpath and if the Authelia portal is inaccessible from `https://example.com`).

-The appropriate query parameter or header for your relevant proxy can override this behaviour.
+The appropriate query parameter or header for your relevant proxy can override this behavior.

 #### default_redirection_url